getnamingo/registry/README.md

 - **DAS Server**: Offers a lightweight Domain Availability Service for fast and efficient domain availability checks.

-- **DNS Interface**: Zone file generation with native DNSSEC signing for BIND 9 and Knot DNS, including RFC 9276-compliant NSEC3 support and optional offline KSK signing.
+- **DNS Interface**: Zone file generation with native DNSSEC signing for BIND 9.20 and Knot DNS 3.5, including RFC 9276-compliant NSEC3 support and optional offline KSK signing.
 OpenDNSSEC and NSD are supported through external signing workflows.
-See [Upgrading to BIND 9.20 and enabling offline KSK signing](docs/dns.md#3-upgrading-to-bind-920-and-enabling-offline-ksk-signing).

 - **Database Compatibility**: Fully supports MariaDB and includes beta support for PostgreSQL, allowing operators to select the database platform that best matches their infrastructure.